renovatebot/renovate/docs/usage/reading-list.md

 - Advanced

 Start with the "Beginners" reading list.
-If you're self-hosting or need to update private packages, complete the relevant reading lists for those.
+If you are self-hosting or need to update private packages, complete the relevant reading lists for those.

-## I don't know where to start
+## I do not know where to start

-If you're new to Renovate, you should:
+If you are new to Renovate, you should:

 - Use the Mend Renovate App, or let someone else host Renovate for you
 - Stick with the `config:recommended` preset